Matilda of Canossa, lordships, Emilia Romagna

 Ferrara and the Este

 The Este family gained the government of the small but strategic town on the Po valley already in the 13th century.
 But it is in the next century that they laid the basis of the Renaissance splendor of Ferrara.
-Hence, at the end of the 14th century, they built the Este Castle.
-As well as they founded the University and they consolidated the fortifications.
+Hence, at the end of the 14th century, they built the Este Castle, they founded the University and they consolidated the fortifications.
 As a result, in the fifteenth century, Ferrara affirmed itself as a politic and, above all, culture center.
-In conclusion, we find clever and refined politicians.
-As well as cultured, intellectual, and unscrupulous.
+In conclusion, we find clever and refined politicians, as well as cultured, intellectual, and unscrupulous.
 Hence, the Este will host at their court the most important artists and writers of the time.

 The Herculean addition

 Among the writers, there is Ludovico Ariosto, who was born in Reggio Emilia, as well as Torquato Tasso.
 As a result, they will realize their masterpieces to the Este family: the “Orlando Furioso” and the “Jerusalem Delivered“.
 However, the peak of the splendor of Ferrara is the end of the fifteenth century.
-When Ercole I d’Este commissioned Biagio Rossetti the remaking of the city.
-Hence, a work that passed through the history as the “Herculean Addition”.
-In conclusion, the architect has enlarged Ferrara that presents itself as a model city from the urban and the architecture point of view.
+This is the time that Ercole I d’Este commissioned Biagio Rossetti the remaking of the city, a work that passed through the history as the “Herculean Addition”.
+The architect has enlarged Ferrara that presents itself as a model city from the urban and the architecture point of view.

 The Malatesta and the Montefeltro

 Furthermore, most of the gentle hills of Imola and Faenza have imposing fortresses of the Middle Ages.
 Hence these were the domain of the Malatesta and the Montefeltro.
-For sure, their residences mark the watershed between the north and the thriving south.
-In the detail, a land between Rimini and Cesena.
+For sure, their residences mark the watershed between the north and the thriving south, a land between Rimini and Cesena.

 The sixteenth century

-But the strategic and economic importance of Emilia Romagna is such that the pressures become unsustainable.
-Even for the powerful lordships.
-Most of all, it is the Pope State that takes control of most of the region.
+But the strategic and economic importance of Emilia Romagna is such that the pressures become unsustainable, even for the powerful lordships.
+It is the Pope State that takes control of most of the region.
 First with the annexation of Bologna (1506) and then of all the Romagna region.
-Furthermore, with the creation of the Duchy of Parma and Piacenza (1545).
-As a result, assigned to Pier Luigi Farnese, son of Pope Paul III.
+Furthermore, with the creation of the Duchy of Parma and Piacenza (1545) assigned to Pier Luigi Farnese, son of Pope Paul III.

 The stability in the region

 The occupation will be virtually complete in 1598 when also Ferrara will pass under the direct control of the pope.
 Therefore, he leaves to the Este only an ephemeral sovereignty in the town of Modena and Reggio.
 Worth a note, the Este elected Modena as the new capital of their lordship.
-Most of all, during this period, in the region of Emilia Romagna we find three domains.
-Hence these are the Duchy of the Farnese, of the Este and the Papal Legations.
-The population settles, and Bologna was, after Rome, the second city of the papal state.
-Therefore, a population that had grown progressively in previous centuries.
+Most of all, during this period, in the region of Emilia Romagna we find three domains that are the Duchy of the Farnese, of the Este and the Papal Legations.
+The population settles, and Bologna was, after Rome, the second city of the papal state, a population that had grown progressively in previous centuries.
 An event that made the region one of the most densely populated, as well as the wealthiest, in Europe.

 Castles and fortresses map